Caryophyllaceae . . . . . Pink family

 Chickweeds & Stitchworts (divided petals)

-Pearlworts and Sandworts (undivided petals)
+Pearlworts, Sandworts (undivided petals) and small fls

 Campions and Pinks